 The benefits of maintaining a healthy weight go far beyond improved energy and smaller clothing sizes.
 By losing weight or maintaining a healthy weight, you are also likely to enjoy these quality-of-life factors too.

 - Fewer joint and muscle pains

-- Greater ability to join in desired activities
+- More energy and greater ability to join in desired activities

 - Better regulation of bodily fluids and blood pressure

 - Reduced burden on your heart and circulatory system